romanpunia/vitex/README.md

 ```cmake
 include(path/to/th/lib/toolchain.cmake)
 ```
 4. Add subproject.
-This will link you application with Tomahawk.
+This will link your application with Tomahawk.
 ```cmake
 add_subdirectory(/path/to/th tomahawk)
 link_directories(/path/to/th)